 - Sets out the responsibility of managers to create a sound and supportive research culture

 - Provides links to external guidance and funders' policies.

 The University is a signatory to Universities UK's Concordat to Support Research Integrity which seeks to provide a comprehensive national framework for good research conduct and its governance.
 The University publishes an annual statement outlining its compliance with the governance requirements mandated by the Concordat.
 The statement is considered and approved by the University Board for Research & Innovation, the University Senate and the University Council.
-Download the 2020/21 annual statement here.
+Download the 2021/22 annual statement.

 The Pro-Vice Chancellors for the Research and Innovation (Professor Parveen Yaqoob and Professor Dominik Zaum) lead on research integrity for the University.
 The first point of contact for anyone wishing to raise confidential issues about research integrity is Dr Mike Proven, Head of Quality Assurance in Research.